 Think building websites is only for techies?... well not anymore!
-Building your own affiliate website is important..
+Building an affiliate marketing website of your very own is important..
 And does not have to be distressful!

-In this post, we'll outline the 3 simple steps for building your affiliate website, as well as several tips for creating successful website.
+In this post, we'll outline the 3 simple steps for building an affiliate website, as well as several tips for creating a successful website.

 Truth be told, you can "survive" affiliate marketing without having your own website... you can simply post your affiliate links on other websites and send people straight to the merchant's website though your link.